-As at 31 December 2020, the carrying value of goodwill amounted to QR.
-344 million, as disclosed in Note 12.
+As at 31 December 2021, the carrying value of goodwill amounted to QR.
+344 million, or 12% of total assets as disclosed in Note 12.

 In accordance with IAS 36, Impairment of Assets, an entity is required to test goodwill acquired in a business combination for impairment at least annually irrespective of whether there is any indication of impairment.